 - (a) Before her appointment as Director of Finance, Ms. Miller-Dawson served as Deputy Director of Finance for seven years.
 Before that, she served as the Finance Manager for the Publications/News Services Divisions at the University of Buffalo for six months.
-She also served in various capacities with the City's Department of Public Service, including Operations Research Manager for four years, Operations Analyst for five years, and Account Clerk for one year. - (b) Before her appointment as the City's first female Director of Law, Ms. Cunningham served the City intermittently as an Assistant Director of Law for 25 years. - (c) Before his appointment as Director of Public Service, Mr. Moore served in various positions in the Department of Planning and Urban Development during his career with the City, including Director as well as Zoning Manager for 12 years. - (d) Before his appointment as Director of Planning & Urban Development, Mr. Sommerville was the long-serving councilman of Ward 3 serving since February 1984 serving as President since January 1999. - (e) Before his appointment as the Deputy Mayor for Economic Development, Mr. Bowman worked at the Greater Akron Chamber for over 16 years, most recently as the vice president of economic development. - (f) Before his appointment as Director of Neighborhood Assistance, Mr. Valle was a councilman, serving as President of Council from 1996-1998 before becoming Council Clerk.
+She also served in various capacities with the City's Department of Public Service, including Operations Research Manager for four years, Operations Analyst for five years, and Account Clerk for one year. - (b) Before her appointment as the City's first female Director of Law, Ms. Cunningham served the City as an Assistant Director of Law for 25 years. - (c) Before his appointment as Director of Public Service, Mr. Moore served in various positions in the Department of Planning and Urban Development during his career with the City, including Director as well as Zoning Manager for 12 years. - (d) Mr. Sommerville was councilman of Ward 3 serving from February 1984, he served as President since January 1999. - (e) Before his appointment as the Deputy Mayor for Economic Development, Mr. DeShazior worked at the Greater Akron Chamber for over 19 years as senior Director of Business Development before becoming the Deputy Planning Director in August 2006. - (f) Before his appointment as Director of Neighborhood Assistance, Mr. Valle was a councilman, serving as President of Council from 1996-1998 before becoming Council Clerk.
 He served also as a Deputy Service Director for over six years before this appointment.